hock/SupplyStudiesSyllabus/syllabus.markdown

 	"The life cycle of plastic beads is traced from their manufacture at a Fuzhou, China, manufacturing facility to their extensive use by revelers at the annual Mardi Gras celebration in New Orleans.
 Documentary filmmaker David Redmon investigates the low wages and substandard conditions endured by the factory's workers, many of whom are young women.
 Candid interviews with both the Chinese workers and the Mardi Gras crowd reveal the vast economic and cultural chasm between the two."
 *   **Lonnie Van Brummelen and Siebren De Haan, [_Monument Of Sugar: How to Use Artistic Means to Avoid Barriers_](http://www.brooklynrail.org/2014/02/film/medium-bulk-material-transferred-from-one-country-to-another-lonnie-van-brummelen-siebren-de-haans-monument-of-sugar) (2007); 67 minutes.** // [via](https://twitter.com/GoldsmithLeo)
 	"Upon learning that most of Europe’s beet sugar today is consumed outside its borders, the artists devised a plan that began with purchase of that same sugar at a fraction of its domestic price.
 From there, they set out for Nigeria, a nation which, despite a climate wholly conducive to sugarcane cultivation, was said to be the largest importer of European sugar.
 Van Brummelen and de Haan’s idea was to transform that raw material into art and reimport it for an exhibition at the Stedelijk Museum."
+*  **Erika Magnusson and Daniel Andersson, [Logistics Art Project](https://logisticsartproject.com/) (2012); 53280 minutes.**
+	"A 37 day-long road movie in the true sense of the meaning.
+The work is about Time and Consumption.
+It brings to the fore what is often forgotten in our digital, ostensibly fast-paced world: the slow, physical freight transportation that underpins our economic reality.
+We wanted to convey it in the most direct manner possible in order to share the journey with others.
+That´s why we recorded the journey in real time and screen it in real time.
+37 days and 37 nights, nonstop."

 Logistical Games
 ================
 *   **[_OpenTTD_](https://www.openttd.org/en/) (2004-)**